YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/2_Lazy_Images/README.md

 This is more a quick workaround rather than a method you would use in production.
 Have a look at the [next chapter](../3_secrets) to understand how to work with _secrets_.

-You will find in this directory 2 scripts that you can call to download images:
+You will find in this directory a script called pull_all_images that you can call to download images:

-1. pull_all_images.sh

 This script will download the whole aforementioned list on a specific host, & uses 3 parameters:

 - Hostname or host IP address